FJMDR/SentinelBulkRuleEnable/README.md

-# Azure Security Insights Automation
+# Azure Sentinel Bulk Enable Rules

 This allows you to bulk enable a chunk of Content Hub Analytics temapltes.